MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 #### Kerberos SSO

 Kerberos-based single sign-on is supported in gateway scenarios.
 The data source must support Windows authentication.
-Generally, these scenarios include the use of a driver for Direct Query; the driver must support thread-based user impersonation.
+Generally, these scenarios involve Direct Query-based reports, and a connector based on an ODBC driver.
+The primary requirements for the driver is that it can determine Kerberos configuration settings from the current thread context, and that it supports thread-based user impersonation.
 The gateway must be [configured](/power-bi/connect-data/service-gateway-sso-kerberos) to support Kerberos Constrained Delegation (KCD).
-An example can be found in the open-sourced [Impala](https://github.com/microsoft/DataConnectors/blob/master/samples/ODBC/ImpalaODBC/ImpalaODBC.pq) connector.
+An example can be found in the [Impala](https://github.com/microsoft/DataConnectors/blob/master/samples/ODBC/ImpalaODBC/ImpalaODBC.pq) sample connector.

-Power BI will send the user's Azure Active Directory information to the gateway, which runs the query process with user impersonation to connect to the end data source.
+Power BI will send the current user information to the gateway.
+The gateway will use Kerberos Constrained Delegation to invoke the query process as the impersonated user.

-After making the above changes, the connector owner can test in their own instance of the gateway and in Power BI service to validate functionality.
-For certified connectors, Microsoft must make a change to enable Kerberos-based SSO; reach out to your Microsoft contact to learn more.
+After making the above changes, the connector owner can test the following scenarios in their own instance of the gateway and in Power BI service to validate functionality.
+* Desktop: Windows impersonation (current user)
+* Desktop: Windows impersonation using alternate credentials
+* Gateway: Windows impersonation using alternate credentials, by pre-configuring the data source with Windows account credentials in the Gateway Power BI Admin portal.

+After this functionality is validated, Microsoft must make a change to enable single sign-on.
+Reach out to your Microsoft contact to learn more on how to request this change.

 #### SAML SSO